StellarSand/IYPS/README.md

 - [EFF](https://www.eff.org) for publishing their wordlist to generate random passphrases.
 - [Weblate](https://hosted.weblate.org/) for providing free hosting to support translations.
 - [parveshnarwal](https://github.com/parveshnarwal) for publishing the app on Google Play & previously co-leading the development.
-- [Contributors](https://github.com/StellarSand/IYPS/graphs/contributors) for making this app better.
+- [Contributors](https://github.com/StellarSand/IYPS/graphs/contributors) & translators for making this app better.